fcastro25/GravMagSuite/README.md

   ![Extract Profile From a Grid](https://github.com/fcastro25/GravMagSuite/blob/master/images/Extract%20profile%20from%20a%20grid.png)
   ![Extracted Profile](https://github.com/fcastro25/GravMagSuite/blob/master/images/extracted%20profile.png)

+  In this GUI a grid file can be loaded and it's possible to extract a profile from it.
+There are three modes of profile extraction:
+	  - One can extract an entire row or column from grid;
+	  - The user can extract a profile by drawing a single line or polyline over the grided map;
-  In this tool a gridded file (regularly spaced) must be loaded to work properly.
+	  - The user can load a control file in .ply format Obs.: In this tool a gridded file (regularly spaced) must be loaded to work properly.
 Avoid load scattered data.

   ---
   </details>